FociSolutions/Orbital-Demo/README.md

 3. Check the currently active mock definitions within your browser session (or check the **"Select All"** checkbox), and press `>` or `<` to move the definitions to stage for upload to the server.

 4. Once target files are selected within the **"Files Selected to Export"**, click **"Upload"**.

-### Test the Scenario

-- Testing with Angular demo app